Almuntzhr/Test-Sharing-Vision/README.md

 ```bash
 php artisan db:seed
 ```
-At last you may run server using the Artisan CLi's serve command:
+Last you may run this server using the Artisan CLi's serve command:

 ```bash
 php artisan serve
 ```

-Finally open http://localhost/admin/ in browser,use username admin and password admin to login.
+Finally open http://localhost:8000/admin/ in your browser, use username admin and password admin to login.

 ## Environment
 - PHP version => PHP/7.4.12